Pablo Pérez (footballer, born 1985): Málaga

-On 8 January 2014, Pérez joined La Liga side Málaga CF on a three-and-a-half year deal.
+On 8 January 2014, Pérez joined La Liga side Málaga CF on a three-and-a-half-year deal.
 He made his debut in the competition on the 17th, replacing Samu in a 0–0 home draw against Valencia CF.

 Pérez scored his first goal for the Andalusians on 25 March 2014, but in a 1–2 home loss against RCD Espanyol.

-Boca Juniors
+Boca Juniors and Independiente loan

 On 9 December 2014, Pérez was loaned to Boca Juniors back in his homeland for 18 months, with a buyout clause.
 The following 1 September, he was bought outright and signed a deal until 2019.

 During the 2018 Copa Libertadores, Pérez acted as team captain as his side reached the finals, losing it to rivals River Plate.

 In January 2019, he joined Independiente on loan.
+After an unsuccessful season and disagreements with the club, in February 2020, he left the club.

+Newell's Old Boys and Sarmiento

+On 6 February 2020, Pérez returned again to his first club Newell's Old Boys.
+After four seasons at the club, he was released on 16 January 2024 and joining Sarmiento until December 2024.

+On 15 February 2024, Pérez returned to Newell's Old Boy to play a friendly match against Inter Miami CF, a clause included in his contract when he joined the club.
+He played the match at the DRV PNK Stadium in Fort Lauderdale, in a 1–1 tie, against the MLS club.

+On 23 February 2024, he announced his retirement from professional football.

 International career

 Pérez was called up by Argentina manager Jorge Sampaoli on 12 March 2018, for two friendlies against Italy and Spain.
 He made full international debut on 27 March, coming on as a second-half substitute for Éver Banega in a 6–1 loss against the latter at the Wanda Metropolitano in Madrid.

 In May 2018, Pérez was named in Argentina's preliminary 35-man squad for the 2018 FIFA World Cup in Russia but did not make the final cut.